-The current members of the Audit Committee are Gerald F. Clark, Garry P. Mihaichuk and Michael J. Hibberd.
+The audit committee (the "Audit Committee") is currently comprised of Messrs.
+Clark, Mihaichuk and Hibberd.
 Mr. Clark is the Chairman of the Audit Committee.
-For details in respect of the Audit Committee, please refer to the heading "Audit Committee" in the Corporation's Annual Information Form dated May 2, 2014, and filed on SEDAR at www.sedar.com which is incorporated by reference herein.
+For details in respect of the Audit Committee, please refer to the heading "Audit Committee" in the Corporation's Annual Information Form dated April 20, 2015, and filed on SEDAR at www.sedar.com which is incorporated by reference herein.